Four Springs

 Dr. Howes also studied with Henry Burton Sharman, a New Testament scholar who developed a method of group discussion guided by study questions designed to empower individual discovery.

-In place of the study of religious doctrine developed by others about Jesus, Sharman emphasized thoughtful inquiry into the gospels to discern as far as possible what might derive from Jesus' own religious experience.
+Rather than study religion about Jesus, Sharman emphasized thoughtful inquiry into the gospels to discern as far as possible the religion of Jesus.

 Sharman's method was designed to help people engage freshly for themselves gospel texts related to the life and teachings of Jesus.
 The goal of his method was individual insight, enriched by the observations of others, rather than agreement with the leader or among the group.